PlatformStories/boat-detector/README.md

 #### Runtime

-Approximately ... sec/km2, based on experiments at the ports of Vancouver, San Francisco, New York, New Orleans and Charleston using the GBDX nvidiagpu domain.
-This figure is image and location dependent.
+Approximately 0.8sec/km2, based on experiments at the ports of Vancouver, San Francisco, New York, New Orleans and Charleston using the GBDX nvidiag2 domain.
+This figure is image, location and input parameter dependent.

 ## Development